newtfire/newTutorials/ixml-ex1.md

 	* You can use the `#9` character code for tabs
 	* You can use the `#20` character code for the spacebar spaces.
 	* Note: **you don't want quotation marks** around these character codes, or around character classes either.
 * Notice that sometimes numbers are replaced with this character, `—`, known as an "em dash" (because it's as wide as the letter "m").
-To capture this special character, use the character class `#2014`.
+To capture this special character, use the character code`#2014`.
 This affects each of the different numerical nodes in the document.
-* For the *effect* punctuation marks are present along with alphabet characters and spaces.
-For this kind of complexity, you might seriously want something like our "dot matches all, but don't be greedy" method from our Regex unit.
-We don't have a "dot" in Invisible XML, but we *do* have something that appraoches it.
-What we can do is define this stretch as characters that are NOT those in a special set, like this:
+* For the *effect*, punctuation marks are present along with alphabet characters and spaces.
+For this kind of complexity, you might seriously want something like the regular expressions "dot matches all, but don't be greedy" method.
+Alas, we don't have a "dot" in Invisible XML, but we *do* have something that approaches it.
+What we can do is define this stretch as characters that are **NOT** those in a special set, like this:

 ```
 ~[#9;#d;#a]+
 ```
-This reads, this is not a tab character or a Windows or Posix (Mac/Linux) newline return character.
+With the tilde `~` character, this says, "look for any character that is **not** a tab character or a Windows or Posix (Mac/Linux) newline return character."
 The plus sign at the end indicates "one or more".
+This will look for anything that is NOT some kind of separator character.

 #### Coping with Ambiguity
 **Ambiguity** or **ambiguous parsing** in Invisible XML means there's more than one way to interpret the grammar when applying it to the source document.
 For more on coping with ambiguity, see [David Birnbaum's helpful explanation](https://dh.obdurodon.org/ixml-ambiguity.xhtml).